Yunnie-pin/Technical-Test-KSNI/README.md

 ## About

 ksni-techniclal test is a simple project to test the technical skills of a candidate.
-The project is a simple web application that allows users to make dinamic form and view the details
-.
-The project is built using Vite and VueJs.
+The project is a simple web application that allows users to search for a movie by title and view the details of the movie.
+The project is built using React and Next Js.

 This is a [Vue.js](https://vuejs.org/) project bootstrapped with vitejs